Designing a High-Impact 16–25 Transitions Pathway for Adults with LD & Autism

 Commissioners will usually expect to see a clear pathway rather than a collection of isolated services.
 At minimum, your model should cover:

-• Links with schools, colleges, SEND teams and Preparing for Adulthood (PfA) officers.
+• Active links: schools, colleges, SEND teams, Preparing for Adulthood (PfA) leads and children’s social care.

-• Attendance at EHCP reviews and transitions planning meetings.
+• Routine presence: attendance at EHCP reviews and transitions planning meetings (not “on request only”).

-• Future-focused conversations: where do I want to live, learn and work?
+• Future-focused conversations: where do I want to live, learn and work — and what does “support” look like for me?

 Where transitions work well, young people can test different options before making big decisions.
 Your service model might include:

-• Short-term taster stays in supported living or step-down settings.
+• Taster stays in supported living or step-down settings (planned, graded and reviewed).

-• Gradual introduction of new staff teams while familiar staff are still around.
+• Parallel staffing or warm handovers while familiar staff are still around.

 • Phased changes to daytime routines, community activities and college arrangements.